What are the upcoming hotel revenue streams for the next 5 years?

 Make ancillary revenue your next revenue stream.

-Hotel ancillary revenue is becoming the new revenue stream and plays an important role in revenue contribution for hotels in next 5 years.
+Hotel ancillary revenue is becoming the new revenue stream and plays an important role in revenue contribution for hotels in the next 5 years.
 To improve your hotel’s revenue strategy and stay competitive, hotel owners and managers should take advantage of solutions to automate personalised guest engagement.